jonezy35/NSM-Lite/README.md

 Once installed, you can access kibana at http://\<your IP\>:5601

 The default login credentials are `elastic` and `password`
-### Configuration
-If you wish to change the default password, you can do so with the `elasticsearch-reset-password` utility.
-Simply run `sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic -i` <u>**NOTE**</u>: If you update the default elastic password, you will also have to update it in the filebeat.yml at `/etc/filebeat/filebeat.yml`

 Once the installation is complete, you can utilize the provided PCAP to create logs for analysis.